SalihMezraoui/ShopNook/README.md

 For a detailed demonstration of the application, including screenshots and an analysis of the results, please refer to the **Documentation.pdf** located in the **latex-vorlage-ausarbeitung** folder of this repository.
 The documentation includes visual aids in the section **"Ergebnisse und Analyse"** for a deeper understanding of the application’s functionality and user interface.

 ## Acknowledgments
-- Special thanks to **Prof. Dr. Andreas Lux** for guidance and support throughout the project.
+- Special thanks to **Prof. Dr. Andreas Lux** for his guidance and support throughout the project.